Synkevych/job_interview_tasks/Interview_6_Genesis.md

 22.

 ## English
+- What is your real level of English?
+*I think you just got here to check it out.
+Let's check it out now.*
+- How do you use English in your daily life?
+*I try to read english books, watch movie with original sountrack, write daily schedule in this language, listen to technical podcasts*
-How mush experince do you have using English ?
+- How mush experince do you have using English ?
-Which technologies did you use in your projects?
+- Which technologies did you use in your projects?
-How did you continue learning english ?
-(Reading books, attending courses or something else) How long have you been in using Node.js
+- How did you continue learning english ?
+(Reading books, attending courses or something else)
+- How long have you been in using Node.js
-How you use English in you workflow ?
+- How you use English in you workflow ?
-How oftn do you use inglish in your work?
+- How often do you use inglish in your work?
+* The last project was lasted about 3 months and we talked through mail.